 But polarization can serve as an opportunity to re-evaluate our own judgments and behaviors.
 Never have we needed etiquette and empathy more.

-There are many reasons why people might choose not to wear face coverings, but remaining calm when we disagree is more likely to bring about understanding.
+There are reasons why people might choose not to wear face coverings, but remaining calm when we disagree is more likely to bring about understanding.

 Reasons for choosing NOT to wear a mask:

 One of the primary principles of etiquette is to be respectful and considerate of another's right to choose what he believes best for himself, though we might not agree that the choice is wise.

 Reasons or beliefs for choosing to wear a mask: